Multiphase Desander – Cyclonic Vs. Desanding Technology

 Desanders

-The next article will (re) discuss the Five-Steps of Sand Management and where multiphase desanding fits into this methodology.
-(Note: this is the subject of my current SPE Distinguished Lecture tour)
+The upcoming article will delve into the Five Steps of Sand Management and how multiphase desanding fits within this framework.
+(Note: This topic is covered in my current SPE Distinguished Lecture tour.)

 Want more information on f-1000 triplex mud pumps solutions?
 Feel free to contact us.